 Some banks accept this type of income!

-How?
-You can use it as an additional income when applying for a mortgage to buy your own home or rental property.
+Discover how it can be used as an additional income source when applying for a mortgage to buy your own home or rental property.

 Not all Centrelink benefits are accepted by Australian lenders but we know a few that will accept child maintenance support income.

-On top of that, we know a few that will accept 100% of these support payments to supplement your income so you can borrow the amount you need to buy a property.
+We actually know a few that will accept 100% of these support payments so you can increase your borrowing power.
+To be eligible: